History of Berliner FC Dynamo: Regionalliga Nordost (2014-present)

 BFC Dynamo faced VfB Oldenburg from Regionalliga Nord in the play-off for the 3.
 Liga.
 In order for BFC Dynamo to be able to get a license for the 3.
 Liga, the German Football Association (DFB) demanded a massive guarantee of 900,000 Euros, as a security for the budget in the 3.
 Liga.
 BFC Dynamo started a fundraiser to collect the amount.
 With the help of sponsors, supporters and Economic Council, the club managed to collect the amount.
 BFC Dynamo lost the first play-off match 0–2 in front of 4,420 spectators at Stadion im Sportforum on 28 May 2022.
 The second match was played at Marschweg-Stadion in Oldenburg on 4 June 2022.
 The score was 1–1 at half-time.
 Andor Bolyki finally managed to score 1-2 for BFC Dynamo in the 96th minute.
 BFC Dynamo tried everything, but failed to score a decisive third goal.
 The match ended 2–1 to BFC Dynamo, but VfB Oldenburg won the play-off on goal difference.
 BFC Dynamo parted ways with coach Benbenneck after the season.
 A number of players left the team after the season, including Andor Bolyki, Matthias Steinborn and Dmitri Stajila.

 Heiner Backhaus became new coach for the 2022–23 season.
 BFC Dynamo recruited several new players for the 2022–23 season, including American midfielder Dominic Duncan and Bosnian midfielder Amar Suljić.
 The team was also joined by 17-year-old goalkeeper Paul Hainke from the BFC Dynamo U19 team, who would make a number of appearances with the first team during the season.
-BFC Dynamo had a diffucult first half of the season.
+BFC Dynamo had a difficult first half of the season.
 One of the few highlights was a 4–1 win at home over top-team FC Energie Cottbus on the 13th matchday on 13 November 2022, which broke the winning streak of FC Energie Cottbus.
 Suljić scored two goals in the match.